springfall2008/batpred/docs/install.md

 - Add <https://github.com/springfall2008/batpred> as a custom repository of type 'AppDaemon'
 - Click on the Repo and Download the app

-*After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error in the entity predbat.status).*

 Edit in HomeAssistant config/appdaemon/apps/batpred/config/apps.yaml to configure Predbat - see [Configuring apps.yaml](config-yml-settings.md#Basics).